Provisioning

 Important

-On selecting cluster privacy Private, minimum one (1) cloud NAT must exist in the project where GKE cluster is being created
+When choosing the "Private" cluster privacy option, it is required to have at least one (1) Cloud NAT present in the project where the GKE cluster is being created.

 -